scottbez1/AS5600Knob/README.md

 - 3D printed parts (see below)

 Note: R1 is removed on the AS5600 module in order to run it at 5V instead of 3.3V, which I found was more reliable and stable.
-No level-shifting is needed to connect to an ESP32 at 3.3V since it uses I2C.
+I've gotten away without level-shifting when using a 3.3v I2C bus, but it's technically outside the spec (VIH minimum of 0.7\*VDD = 3.5V)

 I used a 4mm axial magnet instead of a diametric magnet because the AS5600 module I bought didn't come with a proper diametric magnet.
 You could modify the design to mount a diametric magnet aligned axially with the knob instead, if you have one.